DPigeon/My-Portfolio/SeeText.md

 ### Start: April 27th 2020 (still working on this project)

 ### Download & Install (Alpha Stage)
-This application is available on Google Play.
+This application is available on <b>Google Play</b>.
 You must be an alpha tester to test it.
 Send an email to SeeTextApp@gmail.com to become a tester.

 <img width="300" src="https://github.com/DPigeon/SeeText/blob/integration/wireframes/Demo.gif?raw=true">